sstover40/eco_genomics_2025/population_genomics/PopGen_notes.md

 We first wrote a script to calculate Fst: this used an input of black spruce data and my 2505 population of red spruce ANGSD data
 * `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/myscripts/ANGSD_Fst.sh`
+my Fst was 0.22045

+Then, we ran PCAngsd using all samples (not just our population).
+Genotype liklihood outputs are found in:
+* `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/myscripts/ANGSD_RSBS_poly.sh`

+We made a batch script called "PCAngsd_RSBS.sh", this script runs pcangsd using our genotype liklihoods, calculating eigen values for the PCA
+This is specific to ANGSD because it uses the GL in the beagle file to start and then iteratively relaxing the assumption that the indiv come from the same populatons.
+The genotypes will depend on the structure of the population so it tries to cluster the indiv. based on the original clustering, does this until it finds the clusters with the allele freq that are most like the orginal groups.
+WE tell it how many eigenvalues (K - clustering) to use, K being the number of distinct ancestry groups.
+We used 2: Black spruce and red spruce
+* `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/myscripts/PCAngsd.RSBS.sh`
+Once the run finished,the following files were outputs in `myresults/ANGSD/PCA_Admix/`
+* `RSBS_bam.list`
+* `RSBS_poly.cov`
+* `RSBS_poly.admix.2.Q`

+Finally  we made an RMarkdown document visualizing the red spruce-black spruce genetic PCAs and admixture analysis.
+* `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/PCA_Admix.Rmd`

+### 9/30/25: playing around with the clustering and eigenvalues
+we learned about how PCA axis are calculated and we changed the K or clustering groups to rerun the PCA.
+The VACC made me wait in line for too long but I originally changed the K variable in my `PCAngsd_RSBS.sh' file to 3.
+We also isolated the RS samples from the BS samples to re-plot the PCA without the black spruce samples to gage whether there was any introgression regions under selection.
+This is the new PCA script without Black spruce:
+* `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/myscripts/PCAngsd_RSfilt.sh`
+This is the rmd file with the plots:
+* `/users/s/s/sstover/projects/eco_genomics_2025/population_genomics/mydocs/RS_Selection.Rmd`